michelepatella/mmeletricarservice.it/README.md

 <br>

-> - **Description**: Returns an array of used car overview information for each available car, including relevant technical specifications and a presentation image.
+> - **Description**: Returns an array of available used cars with key specs and a presentation image.
 > - **URL**: `/api/usedCarsOverview`
 > - **Method**: `GET`
 > - **Query Params**: `None`